I am a Licensed Independent Clinical Social Worker and Psychotherapist and proudly, the founder of The Fulfillment Project in Washington, DC.

 I am passion about working with people who want to:

-+ Find relief from depression, anxiety and past trauma
++ Learn to manage and cope with depression, anxiety and past trauma

-+ Learn how to relax and cope with stress
++ Learn how to be more mindful, present and cope with stress

 My Journey from Stress to Health